SommerEngineering/Encrypter/README.md

 # Test cases
 This library contains test cases for the most important functions to ensure functionality.

+# Citation
+The library can also be cited in scientific works, for example as follows:

+*Sommer, Thorsten (2020): Encrypter.
+Github: https://github.com/SommerEngineering/Encrypter, DOI: doi.org/10.5281/zenodo.3601357*

 # License
 This library uses the BSD 3-clause license.